 \section{Introduction}

-Industrial Internet of Things (IIoT) is becoming a new paradigm for industrial production environment.
-Within industrial production settings, key issues including production resource planning \citep{erol2012multi}, task allocation for mobile intelligent agents \citep{nishi2005distributed}, and logistics management \citep{zhang2018framework} can be formulated as resource allocation problems.
+The Industrial Internet of Things (IIoT) is becoming a new paradigm for industrial production environments.
+Within industrial production settings, key issues including production resource planning \citep{erol2012multi}, task allocation for mobile intelligent agents \citep{nishi2005distributed}, and logistics management \citep{zhang2018framework} can be formulated as resource allocation problems, where inherent characteristics of task-resource coupling within and across nodes introduce complex coupled constraints.
 Numerous distributed optimization methods have been developed for resource allocation problems in industrial settings \citep{guo2020adaptive, lee2021fast}.
-While these approaches enable nodes to collaboratively minimize a global cost through local coordination \citep{ding2021differentially, xu2018bregman}, they face escalating communication pressures from the growing number of devices.
+While these approaches enable agents to collaboratively minimize a global objective via local coordination \citep{ding2021differentially, xu2018bregman}, they face escalating communication pressures from the growing number of devices.

 To address the bottleneck caused by limited communication bandwidth, an effective approach is communication compression, with sparsification and quantization being common techniques \citep{karimireddy2019error, alistarh2017qsgd, zhu2018mitigating}.
-However, compressors inevitably introduce rounding errors, which can degrade algorithm convergence performance—for instance, convergence only to a neighborhood of the optimal solution \citep{nedic2008distributed, aysal2008distributed}.
-To mitigate the impact of compression errors and improve the accuracy of convergence, researchers have proposed the compressed gradient difference scheme \citep{mishchenko2024distributed, tang2019doublesqueeze}.
-It is noted that these studies \citep{mishchenko2024distributed, tang2019doublesqueeze} were implemented under a master-worker framework, which limited their applicability in systems with a large number of devices.
+However, compression operators inevitably introduce quantization errors, which can degrade algorithm convergence performance—for instance, convergence only to a neighborhood of the optimal solution \citep{nedic2008distributed, aysal2008distributed}.
+To mitigate the impact of compression errors and improve the accuracy of convergence, researchers have proposed the compressed gradient difference scheme \citep{mishchenko2025distributed, tang2019doublesqueeze}.
+It is noted that these studies \citep{mishchenko2025distributed, tang2019doublesqueeze} were implemented under a master-worker framework, which limits their applicability to systems with a large number of devices.
 On the other hand, variable difference compression scheme has been proposed to achieve efficient communication \citep{tang2018communication}.
 Novel algorithms with such scheme were proposed in \citep{koloskova2019decentralized1, koloskova2019decentralized}.
 These algorithms combined distributed gradient descent with model averaging.
 However, they achieved only a sublinear convergence rate, even for strongly convex objective functions.